Terms and Conditions (2020)

-The Clinical School Computing Service (CSCS) provides managed and unmanaged server hosting, whereby a virtual or physical private server is hosted in CSCS’s server room on behalf of the customer.
+The Clinical School Computing Service (CSCS) provides managed server hosting, whereby a virtual or physical private server is hosted in CSCS’s server room on behalf of the customer.
 This hosting ensures that a server has both resilient power and cooling and is located in a secure, controlled environment.
-We will advise whether a virtual or physical server will best suit and there is a choice between either an unmanaged service (the customer is responsible for all system maintenance and backup) or a managed service (CSCS will perform all routine operating system maintenance, as well as backup to an offsite location).
+We will advise whether a virtual or physical server will best suit and there is a choice between either rack rental (see 2. below, where the customer is responsible for all system maintenance and backup) or a managed virtual or physical server service (CSCS will perform all routine operating system maintenance, as well as backup to an offsite location).

-With both unmanaged and managed hosting of both physical and virtual servers the customer is responsible for installing, configuring and maintaining additional applications; although assistance with set-up can be arranged for an hourly charge.
+In all hosting options the customer is responsible for installing, configuring and maintaining additional applications; although assistance with set-up can be arranged for an hourly charge.

 1. Virtual Server Hosting